The Crown of India: Extracts

 Elgar later extracted five of the pieces – 1(a), 2, 5, 8 and 4 – and added an intermezzo for solo violin to create The Crown of India Suite.
 The first performance was at the Hereford Festival on 11 September 1912, by the London Symphony Orchestra conducted by the composer.
 The Suite gained immediate popularity: during Elgar's lifetime, there were 102 live performances of it on the BBC.

 The Crown of India March from the incidental music for the masque is also performed separately.

 Complete score

 The complete score for the Crown of India incidental music was only published in a piano-vocal version by Elgar's friend Hugh Blair.
 The remaining orchestral parts were destroyed in the 1960s.
 In 2007 the Elgar Society commissioned the composer Anthony Payne to complete the orchestration of the music for The Crown of India.
-Payne is to "complete the scoring of the piano-vocal version and combining this, where appropriate, with the orchestral suite and march."
+Payne is to "complete the scoring of the piano-vocal version, combining this, where appropriate, with the orchestral suite and march."